Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Haringey and are not the council.
 About us

-Merchant Acquirer Re-Procurement and Direct Award of Contract
+Merchant Acquirer Re-procurement and Direct Award of Contract

-The recommendations within the report include approving the commencement of a procurement exercise for a merchant acquirer service and proceeding with the award of a contract to Global Pay for a term of two years at a value of £980,000.
-This is proposed to be done via a direct award under an approved Framework, with the incumbent provider.
-The report highlights that the revised commercial terms are expected to reduce the council's annual merchant acquiring cost from approximately £1.02 million to £490,000, delivering savings of around £530,000 per annum and addressing the current budget gap.
+It was recommended that the Cabinet Member for Finance and Corporate Services, Councillor Dana Carlin, approve the commencement of the re-procurement exercise.
+Furthermore, it was recommended to approve the award of a contract to Global Pay for a term of two years at a value of £980,000.
+This would be achieved through a direct award under an approved Framework, specifically the Crown Commercial Service (CCS) Framework RM6325, Lot 1.
+The report highlighted that this approach is expected to reduce annual costs from approximately £1.02 million to £490,000, delivering savings of around £530,000 per annum and addressing the current budget gap.